Blackjack

 as it seems to represent a guaranteed win, preferable to risking a push in the event the dealer also has a blackjack.

-However, as is the case with many insurance policies, the “insurance” bet in blackjack is ALWAYS bad; NEVER
+However, as is the case with many insurance policies, the “insurance” bet in blackjack is always bad;

 take insurance, not even when you have a blackjack and are tempted to take the guaranteed win.
 Like many others in the